AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 You can use these strategies to lower your auto insurance rates:

-1. Compare quotes: In Oklahoma, there is a wide range of auto insurance companies to browse when you’re searching for your best policy.
-Obtain personalized quotes from different auto insurers to determine which provider can provide cheap car insurance.
+• Compare quotes: In Oklahoma, there is a wide range of auto insurance companies to browse when you’re searching for your best policy.
+Getting personalized quotes from different auto insurers will help you determine which provider can offer you the best deal for what you need.

-2. Bundle policies: Major auto insurance companies in Oklahoma, like State Farm and Allstate, offer discounts if you buy multiple types of insurance policies, like homeowners and renters insurance.
-Look into the bundling options across different providers to see how much you can save on your auto insurance and another type of insurance.
+• Bundle policies: Major auto insurance companies in Oklahoma, like State Farm and Allstate, offer discounts if you buy multiple types of insurance policies, like homeowners and renters insurance.
+Look into the bundling options across different providers to see how much you can save on your auto insurance and other types of insurance.

-3. Maintain good credit: Although some states prohibit auto insurance companies from using your credit score as a factor in your rates, Oklahoma isn’t one of them.
+• Maintain good credit: Although some states prohibit auto insurance companies from using your credit history as a factor in your rates, Oklahoma isn’t one of them.
 Therefore, it’s important to consider how your credit score will affect your car insurance premium.

-4. Keep a clean driving record: Many auto insurance companies in Oklahoma reward their customers for safe driving.
-State Farm, for example, offers great discounts for Oklahoma drivers who stay accident- and violation-free for three consecutive years.2
+• Keep a clean driving record: Many auto insurance companies in Oklahoma reward their customers for safe driving.
+State Farm, for example, offers great discounts for Oklahoma drivers who stay accident- and violation-free for three consecutive years.

 Minimum Car Insurance in Oklahoma